typestack/class-validator/README.md

 Sometimes you may want to skip validation of the properties that does not exist in the validating object.
 This is usually desirable when you want to update some parts of the object, and want to validate only updated parts, but skip everything else, e.g. skip missing properties.
-In such situations you need to pass a special flag to `validate` method:
+In such situations you will need to pass a special flag to `validate` method:

 ```typescript
 import {validate} from "class-validator";